Configuration files¶

 read_and_parse_conf(pattern)[source]¶

-Search for a configuration file matching the provided pattern.
+Search for a parseable configuration file.

 Return type: